masato1122/Examples_QE/examples/pseudo/README.md

 Pseudopotentials
 -----------------

-Pseudopotentials can be obtained from the following link.
+The pseudopotentials were obtained from the following link.

 https://www.materialscloud.org/discover/sssp/table/efficiency